jtlapp/tape/readme.markdown

 ## Command Options

 `tapeo` is an alternative to the executable `tape` command that comes with the [`tape` module](https://github.com/substack/tape).
-This alternative is identical to `tape` except that it also supports the following command line options:
+This alternative is equivalent to `tape` except that it also supports the following command line options:

 - `-nN` - Runs only test number `N`
 - `-s` - Stops after the 1st test in which assertions fail